PixelatedDucks/Disk-Cleaner-WINDOWS/README.md

 Made by PixelatedDucks

-I made this just for a test to see how good of an app maker i am!
+I made this just for a test to see how good an app maker I am!

-Youtube: youtube.com/@pixelatedducks
+YouTube: youtube.com/@pixelatedducks

-I hope you all have more storage thanks for supporting me!
+I hope you all have more storage.
+Thanks for supporting me!

 -PixelatedDucks